wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/OPCUA-MQTT-link/readme.md

 - A local OPCUA-client.
 Recommeded: UAExpert.
 - An account on the Docker-hub https://hub.docker.com/
 - Docker Desktop installed locally on your computer, with the setup complete and docker running.
-- Git Bash installed locally to access to local Docker Environment
+- Git Bash (or something similar) installed locally to access the local Docker Environment on your computer

 Recommended
  - Visual Studio Code or Notepad++ for editing files